koolfox/hooshpro-core-cms/docs/HOOSHPRO_REFERENCE.md

 Important:

-- Server Components MUST use absolute URL when fetching backend (Node fetch hates relative URLs on server):
+- Server Components MUST use absolute URL when fetching backend:
   - use `${API_ORIGIN}/api/...`
 - Client components can call `/api/...` (rewrites kicks in)